 Perhaps you, like me, assume there won’t be many vehicles in Yangon.
 Hell no. We were constantly in frustrating, traffic jams.
 Motorbikes have been banned in Yangon since 2003, so there are a lot of cars and buses.
 When you’re caught in jams, you will see youngsters walking past your car on the road, trying to sell you food or drinks.

 Tip: Buffer enough time to get to the overnight bus terminal or the airport.

 Blackouts are very common, even in Yangon.
-You really wouldn’t want to be caught in pitch black darkness, while using the toilet during a bus break in the middle of nowhere, just an example (we saw it happen).
-Nor walk back to your hotel along roads with no lights (which I discovered to be very common).
-There are some relics and fading murals in Bagan’s dim pagodas which you can see better with a torchlight.
+You really wouldn’t want to be caught in pitch-black darkness, while using the toilet during a bus toilet break in the middle of nowhere, just an example (we saw it happen).
+Nor walk back to your hotel in Bagan along roads with no lights (which I discovered to be very common).
+Also, there are some relics and fading murals in Bagan’s dim pagodas which you can see better with a torchlight.

 Hopefully, the information in this will be useful for planning a trip to Myanmar!
 Share your excitement with me if you’re visiting this country soon!

 Enjoyed this post?
 Have a look at these!